LibreCAD/docs/getstart/install.rst

     - Gentoo
     - OpenSUSE

-Links to the repository can be found in the :ref:`Resources <downloads>` section of the appendix.
+Links to the repository can be found in the :ref:`Resources <downloads>`.

 Ubuntu